awsdocs/aws-lambda-developer-guide/doc_source/python-package.md

    }
    ```

+The Lambda function in the last step uses a function handler of `lambda_function.lambda_handler`\.
+For more information about function handler naming conventions, see [AWS Lambda function handler in Python](python-handler.md)\.

-## With a virtual environment<a name="python-package-venv"></a>
+## Using a virtual environment<a name="python-package-venv"></a>

-In some cases, you may need to use a [virtual environment](https://virtualenv.pypa.io/en/latest) to install dependencies for your function\.
-This can occur if your function or its dependencies have dependencies on native libraries, or if you used Homebrew to install Python\.
+If your Lambda function depends on libraries other than the [AWS SDK for Python \(Boto3\)](http://aws.amazon.com/sdk-for-python/), install the libraries to a local directory with [pip](https://pypi.org/project/pip/), and include them in your deployment package \(\.zip file\)\.

-The following example shows how to create a deployment package that contains the [requests](https://pypi.org/project/requests/) library and upload it to Lambda using the AWS CLI\.
+ The following steps show how to install the [requests](https://pypi.org/project/requests/) library, create a deployment package, and upload it to Lambda using the AWS CLI\.
+The steps assume that you are using the [virtualenv](https://docs.python.org/3/library/venv.html) module for a virtual environment\.
+It also assumes that your function code uses Python 3\.8 and the [`python3.8` Lambda runtime](lambda-runtimes.md)\.

 **Note**
-If you are creating a deployment package used in a layer, see [Including library dependencies in a layer](configuration-layers.md#configuration-layers-path)\.
+If you are creating a deployment package used in a layer, see [Include library dependencies in a layer](configuration-layers.md#configuration-layers-path)\.

 **To update a Python function with a virtual environment**

 1. Create a virtual environment\.

    ```
-   ~/my-function$ virtualenv myvenv
+   virtualenv myvenv
    ```
+**Note**
+The [virtualenv](https://docs.python.org/3/library/venv.html) module uses Python 2\.7 by default\.
+You may need to add a local export path to your command line profile, such as `export VIRTUALENV_PYTHON=/usr/bin/python3.8` when using the *virtualenv* module with Python 3 and pip 3\.

 1. Activate the environment\.

    ```
-   ~/my-function$ source myvenv/bin/activate
+   source myvenv/bin/activate
    ```

 1. Install libraries with pip\.

    ```
-   (myvenv) ~/my-function$ pip install requests
+   pip install requests
    ```

 1. Deactivate the virtual environment\.

    ```
-   (myvenv) ~/my-function$ deactivate
+   deactivate
    ```

 1. Create a deployment package with the installed libraries at the root\.

    ```
-   ~/my-function$ cd myvenv/lib/python3.8/site-packages
+   cd myvenv/lib/python3.8/site-packages
-   ~/my-function/myvenv/lib/python3.8/site-packages$ zip -r my-deployment-package.zip .
+   zip -r ../../../../my-deployment-package.zip .
    ```

-**Note**
+   The last command saves the deployment package to the root of the `my-function` directory\.
+**Tip**
 A library may appear in `site-packages` or `dist-packages` and the first folder `lib` or `lib64`\.
 You can use the `pip show` command to locate a specific package\.

 1. Add function code files to the root of your deployment package\.

    ```
-   ~/my-function/myvenv/lib/python3.8/site-packages$ cd ../../../../
+   cd ../../../../
-   ~/my-function$ zip -g my-deployment-package.zip lambda_function.py
+   zip -g my-deployment-package.zip lambda_function.py
    ```

    After you complete this step, you should have the following directory structure: